roryeiffe/Garbage-Collection-Guided-Coding-Example/README.md

 ## 3. Override the finalize method

-In the finalize method, we print out a descriptive message and exit the program:
+In the finalize method, we print out a descriptive message:

 ### Garbage.java
 ```java